In a new study from the Technion, researchers developed a novel approach to treating type 2 diabetes.

 An effective treatment – and one that is a one-time treatment rather than daily medication – could improve both quality of life and life expectancy of those who have diabetes.

-If you care about diabetes, please read studies about eating this food frequently may lower your risk of type 2 diabetes and findings of these two drugs can lower blood sugar in type 2 diabetes most effectively.
+If you care about diabetes, please read studies about eating this food frequently may lower your risk of type 2 diabetes and these two drugs can lower blood sugar in type 2 diabetes most effectively.

 For more information about diabetes and your health, please see recent studies about zinc may be key to better diabetes treatments and results showing that this diabetes drug can help people lose weight effectively.